Self-Signed Digital Certificates

 Using Automatically Generated Self-Signed Certificates (CLI Procedure)

-The device uses the following distinguished name for the automatically generated certificate:
+Notice the Certificate identifier details in the output.
+It displays the following details distinguished name (DN) for the automatically generated certificate:

-Use the following command to specify that the automatically generated self-signed certificate is to be used for Web management HTTPS services:
+Use the following command in configuration mode to specify the automatically generated self-signed certificate to be used for Web management HTTPS services:

 user@host# set system services web-management https system-generated-certificate